mphilosopher/censura/README.md

 [^0]: CNCPO has changed the way it distributes the list: it now only works through PEC.
 To get software that also automates operations with CNCPO, take a look at this repository:
 [kit-censura](https://github.com/robynhub/kit-censura)
+[^1]: Piracy Shield is still managed by AGCOM, but it has its own platform, which we manage here through the [Compliance Guard software](https://github.com/OpenAccess-Italia/ComplianceGuard)
-[^1]: IVASS list has not been implemented by this software yet
+[^2]: IVASS list has not been implemented by this software yet

 ~~CNCPO requires a procedure to register and get a client certificate in order to~~ ~~retrieve the list.
 They provide a .pfx certificate (PKCS#12) with a password.~~